Can You Get A Tattoo While Taking Aspirin Or Blood Thinning Medication?

 Not only will the artist need to constantly wipe away excess blood that is pooling on the surface of your skin, but they will need to take much longer to prepare the inks and ensuring that they aren’t constantly getting diluted due to the higher concentrations of blood and plasma that will be seeping around the area and getting dropped back into the ink pots.

 All of this stopping-and-starting is going to make the session last longer.
-Not only this but the longer your tattooing session takes, the more expensive it's likely going to be (if you're paying by the hour).
+Not only this but the longer your tattooing session takes,

 Getting turned away